 The remote location is susceptible to gale-force winter winds, sea salt in the atmosphere, and had no access road prior to construction.
 Furthermore, the lack of skilled construction labor and the shoestring project budget drove the decision to use cast in place concrete early on at the concept phase for its climatic endurance, ease of transport and storage on site.

 Inspired by the raw beauty of the natural surroundings, the design concept seeks to create a sense of quietude and permanence with a single architectural element and a minimal palette of materials; defining the entire architecture with just curves walls that are both structure and form, inside and outside, exterior and interior all at once.

 The building hugs the edge of a native crop of acacia trees to gently curve out towards the ocean.
 In addition to providing essential wind shelter, the acacia forest becomes the entry experience.
-The building has no windows on the windward side, but opens up to wall to ceiling windows towards the expanse of hill top grasslands and spectacular sunsets over the ocean.
+The building has no windows on the windward side, but opens up with floor to ceiling windows towards the expanse of hill top grasslands and spectacular sunsets over the ocean.

 Along their entire lengths, the materiality of the curve walls transitions from rough concrete to wood, metal and tiles.
 Where the walls hover above ground to create courtyards, red earth stains become a part of the tactile landscape experience.
-On the windward side, the roughen cast textures of the walls has also gradually smoothen out due to their constant stripping by the seasonal winds.
+On the windward side, the roughened cast textures of the walls has also gradually smoothed out due to their constant stripping by the seasonal winds.

 On the roof is a 360 degree infinity pool with sweeping panoramic views of the ocean and the surrounding mountains.
 Supplied with fresh water filtered from an eco pond on the grounds without the use of chlorine and other harsh chemicals, birds can often be seen playing in the pool.
-The conservation of the acacia and surrounding grasslands are primary aspects in the landscape design.
+The conservation of the acacia and surrounding grasslands is a primary aspect in the landscape design.

 Interior Design: XRANGE Architects